Corinne Dufka

-Corinne Dufka (born 1958) is an American photojournalist, human rights researcher, criminal investigator, and social worker.
+Corinne Dufka is an American photojournalist, human rights researcher, criminal investigator, and social worker.
 She is the recipient of a MacArthur "genius grant" Fellowship.

 Early life and education

 Dufka grew up in Utah and California received a bachelor's degree from San Francisco State University in 1979.
 In 1984, she graduated from the University of California, Berkeley with a master's degree in social work.

 Work

 Social work

 Following completion of her master's degree, Dufka worked as a humanitarian volunteer and social worker in Latin America.
 She volunteered with Nicaraguan refugees during the country's revolution, and with victims of the 1985 Mexico City earthquake.
 She then moved to El Salvador as a social worker with the Lutheran church.
 While in El Salvador, Dufka became close with local photojournalists, and was asked by the director of a local human rights organization to launch a program to document human rights abuses through photography.
 The director of the program was killed two weeks later, reportedly by death squads.
 Dufka's photos of his body ran in The New York Times, and she accepted the position.